 It is a beautiful and vibing city, and easily on your way to either Budapest or Belgrade if you are traveling through Eastern Europe.

 You won’t want to miss this gem as it is often overlooked by tourists.
 I found this hard to believe as it is one of the best places in Romania.

 8. Maramures Region

-It is known for its wooden churches and villages still practicing century-old traditions.
-Located in the north of Romania, it borders Ukraine.
+Known for its wooden churches and villages still practicing century-old traditions.
+It’s located in the north of Romania and borders Ukraine.

-Sinaia is another great ski town that Romania has to offer.
-It also happens to have one of the coolest castles I have been to.
 Peleș Castle was built for King Carol I from 1873 – 1914.
-It was built with complete electricity, indoor plumbing, and even a central vacuum system, which seems crazy to me.
+It was built with complete electricity, indoor plumbing, and even a central vacuum system, which seems crazy to me!

 10. The Danube Delta

 This is a great place to get away from it all and just relax.
 When you are tired of site seeing, sick of castles and ready to just to unwind, come to the Danube Delta.

 It is the second-largest delta in Europe and home to over 300 different species of birds.
 It is the perfect place for any wildlife enthusiast and even better for bird watchers.